 Virginia magnolia (Magnolia virginiana):

-This tree is native to eastern North America and is hardy down to -20 degrees F. It matures to 35 feet tall and is often a multi-stemmed specimen.
+If you like to plant native and live in eastern North America, this is the tree for you!
+This tree is hardy down to -20 degrees F. It matures to 35 feet tall and is often a multi-stemmed specimen.
 White, heavily fragrant blooms open a few at a time in May and June.
 Virginia magnolia tolerates wet and water-logged soils and does well in full sun to partial shade.
 The leaves are semi-evergreen, meaning they cling to the branches through most of the winter.
 With silvery undersides, the green leaves are soft and velvety.
 Also known as sweet bay magnolia, this flowering tree has little to no disease or pest troubles.

 Saucer magnolia (Magnolia x soulangeana):

 With gorgeous pink-purple flowers that open early every spring, saucer magnolia stops traffic.
+When it comes to magnolia trees, the saucer magnolia can’t be beat.
 Hardy to -30 degrees F, this hybrid magnolia has such a unique form.
 Even at just a few years of age, this flowering tree has character and form.
 Topping out at 25 feet in height, site this tree away from strong winds.
 Hard spring frosts can prevent the buds from opening since they are formed the season before and held on the branches all winter long.
 A very common flowering tree, the blooms are unmistakable.
 Magnolia scale can be problematic on this plant.
 If scale is confirmed, treat with horticultural oil in mid August when the scale is in its crawler stage and is vulnerable to treatments.

 Crape myrtles are one of the most popular warm-climate flowering trees.
 There are many different species and cultivars of crape myrtle, some of which are more shrub-like than others.
 Topping out at about 25 feet in height, these summer bloomers produce flowers in shades of pink, red, purple, or white.
 Hardy to -10 degrees F, though there are some cultivars that are hardier than others.
 If you plan to grow crape myrtle in a northern climate, site it in a protected area and mulch the roots well before winter’s arrival.
 The flowers of these popular flowering trees are produced on old wood, so even if the plant dies back to the ground in winter, it may still flower the same season.
 Native to Asia, its long bloom time, coupled with exfoliating bark and beautiful color, make it a prized plant for many gardeners.